-The bright, white light of a flawless midwestern day begins to fade and the filtered, dappled light from the treeline begins to cast it’s spell over the potager.
-Evening is here.
+The bright, white light of a flawless midwestern day begins to fade and the filtered, dappled light from the treeline begins to cast it’s spelled over the potager.
+The evening is here.

 Recipes for hot days

 The summertime palette calls for melons, meat prepared outside, light cheeses…Heat is oppressive and can ruin the appetite but living here I’m no longer desperate to create dinner time meals that are light and refreshing.
 We can actually enjoy a bit of hot soup in the summer and not suffer for it.
 Our favourite is the soupe au pistou recipe.